telerik/winforms-docs/gridview/exporting-data/how-to/add-header-and-footer-to-the-exported-document.md

 {{endregion}}

-1. Before adding the header you should declare the two elements which will be used later for the cell value format and the background color.
+2\.
+Before adding the header you should declare the two elements which will be used later for the cell value format and the background color.

-          #_[C#] Define styles and formats _
+#### Define styles and formats

 {{source=..\SamplesCS\GridView\ExportingData\HowTo\HeaderAndFooter.cs region=StlylesAndFormats}}
 {{source=..\SamplesVB\GridView\ExportingData\HowTo\HeaderAndFooter.vb region=StlylesAndFormats}}